Declutter Your Home One Day At A Time

-I don’t care what they say, you cannot declutter your home overnight.
-Especially if you are a garage sale shopping (ahem, reformed) packrat such as myself.
+I don’t care what they say; you cannot declutter your home overnight, especially if you are a garage sale shopping (ahem, reformed) packrat like myself.

 Incorporating decluttering into your weekly or even your daily routines and schedules will develop habits that will streamline your home on autopilot.